Originally posted on Sanitation Updates:

 Posted in India, On-site sanitation, Solid waste management, Transparency

-Tagged Facebook, Gram Vaani, interactive voice response systems, Let’s do it Delhi, mobile phones, Municipal Corporation of Delhi, public complaints, public toilets, public urinals, SMS, urban sanitation
+Tagged Facebook, Gram Vaani, interactive voice response systems, irc's approach, Let’s do it Delhi, mobile phones, Municipal Corporation of Delhi, public complaints, public toilets, public urinals, SMS, urban sanitation

 Hygiene matters: Minister for Urban Development S. Suresh Kumar (second from right) at the workshop on city sanitation, Bangalore.
 Photo: K. Gopinathan / The Hindu